jivebiscuit/jivebiscuit.github.io/docs/sop/general-control.md

 The first character shall indicate the type of approach unless the aircraft is expecting a visual approach.

-??? info "Scratch Pad Approach Type Codes"
+??? abstract "Scratch Pad Approach Type Codes"
     | Code | Approach Type |
     | --- | --- |
     | `V` | Visual - Cleared with a proceeding aircraft in sight |